adkendall/DHPDocs/docs/FHIR Implementation/fhir_appointments.rst

 declined, tentative) and these responses are relayed back to the core system where appropriate action can be taken.

-For a business level description of the appointments service see :doc:`../Business Services/appointments.rst <../Business Services/appointments.rst>`
+For a business level description of the appointments service see section "*Appointments Business Service*" of this documentation.

-doclink :doc:`fhir_correspondence.rst`

-anylink :any:`fhir_correspondence.rst`

-Click clink here `Appointments Business Service`_.

 FHIR Profiles
 -------------